Monitoring Windows Services

 Edit

-You can manage the startup type for selected Windows Service resource, simply click on the Action button and then click on the Edit menu item within the 'Control Center' section.
+Manage the startup type for any Windows Service resource by clicking the Action button and selecting Edit in the 'Control Center' section.

 Next, click the option to present the modal.